-In the midst of wedding planning the question arises: Where should I go on my honeymoon?
-Can we agree that it's the big reward awaiting at the end of the event?
+In the midst of wedding planning, the question arises: Where should I go on my honeymoon?
+We all agree that it's the big reward waiting at the end of the event.
 Knowing there's finally going to be time alone together to travel on the best vacation of your life (to date) should keep you going through the stressful periods leading up to it.

 If you're the person in the couple mainly responsible for honeymoon planning and wondering, "Where should I go on my honeymoon?"